tainacan/tainacan-wiki/dev/creating-metadata-type.md

 - Creating Vue Web Component for the [Metadata Form](#creating-vue-web-component-for-the-metadata-form)
 - Advanced usage of third party [Vue Components](#advanced-usage-of-vue-components)

+If you want to play with the sample used here, it is all available in this github repo: [https://github.com/tainacan/custom-metadata-type-samples](https://github.com/tainacan/custom-metadata-type-samples ":ignore").

 ## Registering your Metadata Type

 First of all, you have to register your Metadata Type class.
 You do this by calling the `register_metadata_type` method of the `Metadata Type Helper`, available if the Tainacan plugin is installed.
 For the simplicity of this article, let us suppose that you are creating a custom version of the existing _Numeric_ Metadata Type, which you'll call "Custom Metadata Type".
 You might have the main plugin file, named `custom-metadata-type.php` with the following content: